SPD – Summary Plan Description & Employee Notices 2022

 5.any hardware and software requirements for accessing and retaining the documents.

 Employers may post documents to a designated site on the Internet.
 Under this method, the employer must ensure employees have the ability to, and can access, these documents at will during and after business hours.
-Employers must provide a separate notification sent via electronic or non-electronic method to each employee notifying them of:
+Employers must provide a separate notification sent via an electronic or non-electronic method to each employee notifying them of:

 1. the document’s availability;

 2. the importance of the information contained in the documents;

 3. the right to receive this information by another acceptable means, non-electronic or electronic, as described above.

 Regardless of the distribution method used, the employer should always retain evidence of the notice being given, including a copy of the notice(s), the date provided, and to whom it was provided.

 These notices and any other relevant Summary Plan Documents or Notices should be made available to employees upon request at no cost.
 For purposes of section 104(b)(4) of the Act, materials furnished upon written request shall be mailed to an address provided by the requesting participant or beneficiary or personally delivered to the participant or beneficiary.

 by Debbie Siddoway, HR Director & Ken Spencer, President